CUD2V/kungfauxpandas/README.md

   [scipy.stats.gaussian_kde](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.gaussian_kde.html)).
 We have developed plugins for [DataSynthesis](https://github.com/DataResponsibly/DataSynthesizer) and are currently working on one for [Synthetic dataset Generation Framework](https://vbinds.ch/projects/sgf/index.html).
 In order to use a plugin, you must download additional software.

 #### DataSynthesizer

-To make sure you get the version compatible and teseted with Kung Faux Pandas, you can either download a zip at the specific commit, or use git and checkout the correct commit.
+To make sure you get the version compatible and tested with Kung Faux Pandas, you can either download a zip at the specific commit, or use git and checkout the correct commit.
 For both steps, start from the base directory of the repository:

 **Download zip file**